sierkov/daedalus-turbo/README.md

 ### How to install (Mac)
 - Download the Mac image from the Assets section under the post.
 - Open the image.
 This is a development (unsigned) image, so Mac OS will ask you if you trust the developer: [See Apple's explanation and instructions](https://support.apple.com/en-is/guide/mac-help/mh40616/mac).
-- Copy dt-ui app to your Applications folder.
+- Copy dt-explorer app to your Applications folder.
 - Both program and blockchain data will be stored in that folder, so when deleted all used space will be recovered.
 - Launch the app from the Applications folder.
 If Mac OS says that the app is damaged, follow [these instructions from Stackoverflow](https://apple.stackexchange.com/questions/58050/damaged-and-cant-be-open-app-error-message).